Aangan (2018 TV series): Casting and filming

-On 19 October, it was reported that Ahsan Khan had also signed up, along with Sajal Aly and Ahad Raza Mir.
+On 19 October 2017, it was reported that Ahsan Khan had signed up for Aangan, along with Sajal Aly and Ahad Raza Mir.
 On 4 November, Sonya Hussyn signed up for the project, all in the lead cast.

-Principal photography began on 7 November in Wazirabad.
+Principal photography began on 7 November 2017 in Wazirabad.
 Sajal confirmed her shoot on 5 December, while Mawra on 27 December.
 Other cast in supporting roles include Abid Ali and Zaib Rehman, along with Omair Rana and Uzma Hassan.
 It was revealed that Ahsan will be playing double roles in the drama, and he will be romancing three women.
 The first spell was completed in January 2018, and then the second spell was completed in March.

 Hira Mani joined the cast in third shooting spell, also as in lead role.
 On 19 July, it was revealed that Rabia Butt will have a cameo role in the drama and two songs have been picturised on her.
 Other cast include Madiha Rizvi, Shehzad Kashmiri and Ali Rizvi.
 The spell took place between June and August 2018 in Karachi.
 On 26 September, the role of Shehroz Sabzwari was also revealed.
 The casting was mostly done by Momina Duraid, who reportedly kept delaying the shoots to cast the right actors she wanted, as they were not available before.
 Khizer Idrees has served as the cinematographer for the drama.